 Originally started as an invoicing and time-tracking software for self-employed people, Freshbooks has evolved into a full accounting system.
 However, it does not provide a balance sheet function.
 Therefore, it’s only for businesses willing to have an open accounting system.

 There is still plenty you can do with Freshbooks, including tracking expenses and denoting which are billable, plus invoicing and payment collection.
 And, if you have their MileIQ integration, you can track and import mileage expenses.
-A big plus is the fact that FreshBooks can connect to your bank and credit card accounts, so you won’t have to spend time entering data.
+A big plus is a fact that FreshBooks can connect to your bank and credit card accounts, so you won’t have to spend time entering data.
 This is helpful since you won’t have an in-program balance sheet for reconciliation.

 As with Xero and Quickbooks Online, Freshbooks is backed by a large group of bookkeepers and accountants that are certified on the program.
 If you’re looking for simple and reliable, Freshbooks is a great business accounting option.